jsaintro/publicnotes/3dprinting/MARLIN-1.1.0RC8.md

 ## Requirements

-* ARDUINO IDE is installed and com
+* ARDUINO IDE is installed and communicating
+*

 # Install U8glib in ARDUINO library